XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ## Account Verification

-Similar to [Domain Verification](#domain-verification), account verification is the idea of proving that the same entity operates a particular domain and a particular XRP Ledger address.
+Similar to [Domain Verification](#domain-verification), account verification is the idea of proving that the same entity controls a particular domain and a particular XRP Ledger address.
 Account verification is not necessary for using the XRP Ledger or providing an `xrp-ledger.toml` file, but you may desire to verify your accounts in the name of transparency.

 Account verification requires establishing a two-way link between the domain operator and the address: